Verizon: Bell Atlantic mergers and rebrand to Verizon (1983–2002)

-Early expansion (2003–2010)
+Growth (2003–2010)

 The Dow Jones Industrial Average added Verizon Communications to its stock market index in April 2004.
 Verizon replaced telecom competitor AT&T, which had been a part of the index since the Great Depression.

 Verizon launched its Fios Internet service, which transmits data over fiber optic cables, in Keller, Texas, in 2004.
 The company launched Fios TV in September 2005, also in Keller.
 Twenty percent of qualified homes had signed up by the end of 2004.
 By January 2006, Fios offered over 350 channels in seven states, including 20 high-definition television channels and video on demand.

 Mail servers at Verizon.net were configured in December 2004 to not accept connections from Europe by default in an attempt to reduce spam email that was originating from the region.
 Individual domains would only be unblocked upon request.
 The move was criticized by its customers for disrupting their communications without notice, causing them to initiate a class-action lawsuit.
 Verizon proposed a settlement in April 2006.

 Beginning in 2005, Verizon reinforced its focus on its mobile phone, Internet, and TV businesses by selling a number of its U.S.-based wireline-focused businesses and international assets.
 It sold 700,000 lines in Hawaii in 2005, and spun off lines in Maine, New Hampshire and Vermont in January 2007, which were then purchased by FairPoint Communications for $2.72 billion.
 Verizon also shed its telephone directory business in 2006.
 In May 2009, the company spun off wirelines in Arizona, Idaho, Illinois, Indiana, Michigan, Nevada, North Carolina, Ohio, Oregon, South Carolina, Washington, West Virginia, and Wisconsin into a company that then merged with Frontier Communications in a deal valued at $8.6 billion.
 It sold its interests in telecommunications providers in the Dominican Republic (Verizon Dominicana, previously CODETEL), Puerto Rico and Venezuela to América Móvil.
 A decade later, it would continue moves to invest in wireless.
 In 2015, American Tower Corp. acquired the exclusive right to lease, acquire or otherwise operate and manage many of Verizon's wireless towers for an upfront payment of $5.1 billion, which also included payment for the sale of approximately 165 towers.
 Verizon used the funds from this sale to support a $10.4 billion purchase of AWS-3 spectrum licenses at an FCC auction.
 In 2016, Verizon sold its wireline operations in Texas, Florida, and California to Frontier.